gopheracademy/gopheracademy-web/content/advent-2015/reducing-boilerplate-with-go-generate.md

 # How do you start building your own tools?

-The stdlib packages to parse and generate code are great, but their documentation is huge and it can be quite daunting to make a sense of how to use the packages just from the docs.
+The stdlib packages to parse and generate code are great, but their documentation is huge and making sense of how to use the packages just from the docs can be quite daunting.

 The best thing I did when I got into code generation was to learn about some of the existing tools.
 It serves three purposes: